AI Use Cases/Logistics

 The AI Solution

-Revenue Institute builds a Logistics-native lead scoring engine that ingests live data from your Oracle TMS, MercuryGate dispatch system, EDI networks, and load board integrations - then applies machine learning models trained on your historical win/loss data, freight lane profitability, and carrier capacity constraints.
+Revenue Institute builds a logistics-native lead scoring engine that ingests live data from your TMS and dispatch system (Oracle Transportation Management, MercuryGate, or whatever you run), your EDI networks, and your load board integrations - then applies scoring models trained on your historical win/loss data, freight lane profitability, and carrier capacity constraints.
 The system scores each inbound lead across seven dimensions: shipper financial stability and payment history, lane profitability adjusted for current fuel costs and driver utilization, compliance risk (HAZMAT, C-TPAT, FSMA certifications), contract volume potential and seasonality, customer pressure indicators (expedited freight frequency, detention history), claims ratio trend, and competitive saturation in that freight lane.
 Every lead receives a 1-100 score with transparent reasoning - your reps see exactly why a shipper ranked 78 instead of 45.

 Automated Workflow Execution